 MF 236 : The ideal book editor workflow

-On this episode, I cover the editor workflow that worked really well for Making Fake Star Trek and why it’s key for your editor to also be a good project manager.
+On this episode, I cover an editor workflow that works really well and why it’s key for your editor to also be a good project manager.
 More at www.bemovingforward.com.

 Part 1: Happy 35th!

 This past weekend was the 35th anniversary of the original Karate Kid film.
 If you were on social media, especially Twitter and Instagram, over the weekend you may have seen a lot of loving posts about the film.
 Recently, I’ve talked about the hit series Cobra Kai on a few episodes and I believe the longevity and timelessness of the original film is a big reason why the sequel series is doing so well.
 I missed the original film when it first came out in theaters but once I caught it on home video it quickly a staple of my childhood.
 I lost count but I believe the best estimate I can give you is somewhere in high double digits as to how many times I watched the original film and the first two sequels.

 Looking back, it’s hard to believe it’s 35 years old.
 Sure, the film itself is set in the 80s and captures the era perfectly like an old photo album.
 But it’s the simple yet poignant story, the genuine characters, and the beautiful cinematography and thematic score that gives it a timeless quality.
 I’d love to know what some of your classic films, shows, or books are from your childhood that still play as if time hasn’t passed at all.

 [NOTE: the books mentioned in this episode are out of print.
 For more, check out episode 388.]

 I didn’t intend for book editing to become a mini-series within a mini-series but I’ve gotten such a great response and so many questions on this topic that I wanted to carry on the discussion from the past two weeks.
 Today, let’s take a look at the ideal editor workflow.
 I’ll share how I worked with Megan to get my book from sloppy manuscript to published book.